 password required pam_cracklib.so minlen=8 lcredit=-1 ucredit=-1 dcredit=-2 ocredit=-1 difok=2 reject_username

 As defined above, the users must use a password complexity score of 8 characters, including 1 lowercase letter, 1 uppercase letter, 2 digits, and 1 other character.

-Please note that these restrictions are applied for the normal users only, but not for root user.
+Please note that these restrictions will be applied for the normal users only, but not for root user.
 Root user is free to use any type of password.

 Once you defined the password policy, check whether it's working or not.